nginxinc/ansible-collection-nginx/CONTRIBUTING.md

 ### Open a Pull Request

-* Fork the repo, create a branch, submit a PR when your changes are **tested** and ready for review.
+* Fork the repo, create a branch, implement your changes, submit a PR when your changes are **tested** and ready for review.
 * Fill in [our pull request template](https://github.com/nginxinc/ansible-collection-nginx/blob/main/.github/PULL_REQUEST_TEMPLATE.md).

 Note: if you'd like to implement a new feature, please consider creating a feature request issue first to start a discussion about the feature.